traditionelles kreolisches Gemüse Jambalaya (Reiseintopf) mit Kidney Bohnen

 • onions, carrots, celery, sweet red pepper, garlic + olive oil to kick things off

-• organic canned tomatoes + wine + broth + spices to deepen the flavor
+• organic canned tomatoes + wine + vegetable or chicken broth + spices to deepen the flavor

 • short-grain brown rice cause what’s a jambalaya without rice?
 And brown rice cause its nutty, delicious and oh-so-good for you!